Faith and feelings

 Action Erodes Depression

-Our emotions are not always subject to reason; they should always be subject to action.
-Part of the brokenness that comes to us as a consequence of Original Sin is that our feelings do not always reflect reality, nor do they always help us to recognize God's love for us and respond with love in return.
-If we could just dial in good feelings by a simple act of the will, we would--in fact, I'd crank the dial over to "Ecstasy," if I had a dial.
+Our emotions are not always subject to reason; our actions should be.
+Part of the brokenness that comes to us as a consequence of Original Sin is that our feelings do not always reflect reality, especially the reality of God's love for us and our own power to respond to love with love.
+If we could just dial in good feelings by a simple act of the will, we would — in fact, I'd crank the dial over to "Ecstasy," if I had a dial.
 "If we had some ham we, could have some ham and eggs, if we had some eggs."

 It is a great joy when our feelings do testify to the love of God and empower us to act freely and graciously in a loving fashion; it is a great sorrow when our feelings block the light and undercut our desire to love.